 7 Qualities of Wisdom

-How to Read World Scripture and Why It Still Matters
+How to Read Wisdom Texts and Why They Still Matter

 At Uplift, we gather wisdom to help families build a foundation of wonder, resilience, and compassion.

 That sounds nice, but what does it mean?
-After all, many passages in ancient sacred texts carry the baggage and stench of the cultures they emerged from, replete with misogyny, violence, and terror.
+After all, many passages in ancient wisdom texts carry terrible qualities of the cultures they emerged from, including misogyny, violence, and terror.
 So how do we discern what is wise from what is damaging, especially in a digital world that often feels removed from wisdom?

 One answer is to get clear-eyed about what wisdom means.